Building A House Vs Buying: Pros, Cons And Cost Comparison

 - Less time waiting for construction: Construction projects will require some time to complete.
-If you’re on a time crunch, then buying a turnkey home can allow you to move forward quickly.
+If you’re in a time crunch, then buying a turnkey home can allow you to move forward quickly.

 - Usually cheaper: In general, you’ll likely find it cheaper to buy an existing home.
 A home loan is less risky than a land loan, and typically comes with a lower down payment and better interest rate.

-- May find more options in a more popular location: In some areas, all of the suitable lots have already been turned into homes.
+- More options in developed areas: In some areas, all the suitable lots have already been turned into homes.
 Buying an existing home can place you in the area you desire.

 - Mature landscaping: An existing home will likely have some landscaping, eliminating that expense.

-- Ability to customize later: You can make upgrades to the home when you have the time and money available.
+- Home renovation options: You can make upgrades to the home when you have the time and money available.

 Cons Of Buying